prioritizing remote workforce cybersecurity

 Check sender email addresses: Scrutinize email sender addresses carefully.
 Phishers often use deceptive addresses that appear legitimate at first glance.
 For example, “support@micros0ft.com” instead of “support@microsoft.com.”

-Verify links: Hover your mouse over links in emails or messages without clicking on them to see the actual URL.
+Verify links: Hover your mouse over links in emails or messages without clicking on them to see the URL.
 Be cautious of links that look suspicious or don’t match the purported sender.

 Look for red flags: Beware of urgent or threatening language, generic greetings, and requests for personal or financial information in unsolicited emails.
-Phishing emails often create a sense of urgency to pressure recipients into taking action.
+Phishing emails often create a sense of urgency to pressure recipients into action.

 Use two-factor authentication (2FA): Enable 2FA wherever possible to add an extra layer of security.
 Even if a phisher obtains your password, they won’t be able to access your accounts without the second authentication factor.